sba1/adtools/ReadMe.md

-In contrast to the original approch, build products that are based on other projects (e.g. gcc) are not imported directly into this repository, Instead only the patches that need to be applied to a given base version (e.g. stock gcc 4.9) are directly stored and maintained.
+In contrast to the original approch, build products that are based on other projects (e.g. gcc) are not imported directly into this repository.
+Instead only the patches that need to be applied to a given base version (e.g. stock gcc 4.9) are directly stored and maintained.

 Installation